Apply for Hardest Hit Funds

 Through the Indiana Foreclosure Prevention Network (“IFPN”), Indiana homeowners may access the Hardest Hit Fund.
-It is estimated that the program will help over 10,000 families who are struggling to make their mortgage payments due to unemployment-related financial hardship.
+It is estimated that the program will help as many as 10,000 families who are struggling to make their mortgage payments due to an involuntary financial hardship.

-If you are an Indiana homeowner who is currently unemployed, or who has been unemployed in the past 12 months, call 877-GET-HOPE or click Here and set up a profile and complete the online application.
+If you are an Indiana homeowner who is having difficulty making mortgage payments due to an involuntary financial hardship, call 877-GET-HOPE (877-438-4673) or click Here to begin the online application.
 You will then be connected with an IFPN housing counseling agency that will contact you within a few business days about your next steps.

-Homeowners who are not eligible for the Hardest Hit Fund can still receive free foreclosure prevention assistance from an IFPN housing counseling agency by applying online.
+Homeowners who are not eligible for the Hardest Hit Fund my still receive free foreclosure prevention assistance from an IFPN housing counseling agency by applying online.

 Blighted, vacant and abandoned homes are a serious issue for Indiana homeowners, neighborhoods and communities.
 Sadly, the State of Indiana has the dubious distinction of having the highest percentage of abandoned foreclosed homes in the country.
 RealtyTrac and 24/7 Wall Street are reporting that roughly 30% of Indiana’s foreclosed homes are abandoned.
 This means that due to foreclosure alone, 5,000 blighted and abandoned homes are negatively impacting Indiana homeowners and neighborhoods by reducing property values.
 Blighted properties also serve as a drain on municipal resources.
 Many Indiana communities lack the resources necessary to address this growing issue alone.